 - When you move house: since 2010, our metering policy (agreed with Ofwat) is to install meters when the bill payer tells us they are moving out of a property.
 This includes both owner-occupier and tenanted properties

-- Where water use is high – hose with a sprinkler, other automatic garden watering device or a specific category of swimming pool: The Water Industry Act 1991 allows us to install meters in these cases
+- Where water use is high – for example, a hose with a sprinkler, other automatic garden watering devices or a specific category of swimming pool: The Water Industry Act 1991 allows us to install meters in these cases

-- Where we carry out work such as a new connection to a main, stopcock repair or inspection of a leak: in these cases customers have a choice whether they switch to measured charges
+- Where we carry out work such as a new connection to a main, stopcock repair or inspection of a leak.
+In these cases, we'll install meters (known as Enhanced Optant Meters) and customers have a choice whether they switch to measured charges immediately